sindresorhus/map-obj/readme.md

 A mapping function.

 > [!NOTE]
-> When `options.deep` is `true`, the mapper can receive keys and values from nested objects and arrays.
-In that case, the mapper parameters are intentionally widened: `sourceKey` is typed as `string` and `sourceValue` as `unknown`, reflecting the actual runtime behavior when recursing into unknown shapes.
+> When `options.deep` is `true`, the mapper receives keys and values from nested objects and arrays.
+The `sourceKey` parameter is typed as `string` and `sourceValue` as `unknown` to reflect the actual runtime behavior when recursing into unknown shapes.
 The third argument `source` is always the original input object, not the current nested owner.

 ##### mapperOptions